catacombing/catacomb/README.md

-# Catacomb - A Wayland Phone Compositor
+# Catacomb - A Wayland Mobile Compositor

 ## About